-Zacchaeus, the wealthy tax collector, climbed a tree so that he could see Jesus because he was very short.
-The local people did not like him because he worked for the Romans.
+Zacchaeus, the wealthy tax collector, was a short man so he climbed a tree so that he could see Jesus as He walked by.
+The local people did not like Zacchaeus because he worked for the Roman rulers.

 After the meal, Jesus left Jericho.
-He walked towards Jerusalem and His death in 10 days time.
+He walked towards Jerusalem and His death in 8 days’ time.

-Zacchaeus in Hebrew means Pure One.
+Zacchaeus in Hebrew means: Pure One.

-Jesus and Zacchaeus the Tax Collector
+Jesus and Zacchaeus

-Jericho is 251 meters or 825 feet below sea level and Jerusalem 796 meters or 2,610 feet above sea level.
+Jericho is 251 meters or 825 feet below sea level and Jerusalem is 796 meters or 2,610 feet above sea level.
 A total climb of 1,047 meters or 3,435 feet.